State of the facilities

 Activities in the centres

-Places for religious worship are now available in all of the reception centres, but not properly maintained.
+Places for religious worship are available in all of the reception centres, but not properly maintained.
 Activities for children are organised in the reception centres, but not regularly and entirely on volunteer and NGO initiatives and projects.
-Thus, in 2019 Caritas continued to carry out unprofessional language training and leisure activities for the children in the reception centres in Sofia and Harmanli with the support of UNICEF.
-The Red Cross also conducted language courses and social adaptation classes to relocated asylum seekers in the Vrazhdebna shelter throughout the year.
+During the previous years Caritas continued to carry out language training and leisure activities which lacked professionalism for the children in the reception centres in Sofia and Harmanli with the support of UNICEF.
+The Red Cross also has conducted language courses and social adaptation classes to relocated asylum seekers in the Vrazhdebna shelter throughout the year.
 Psychological support and treatment was provided in centers in Harmanli (Red Cross) and Sofia and Banya centers (Nadya Center).
-Volunteers, organised by Cooperation for Voluntary Service (CVS) provided language, school preparatory classes, study circles and cultural orientation.
+Volunteers, organised by Cooperation for Voluntary Service (CVS) have provided language, school preparatory classes, study circles and cultural orientation.

 Some level of standardisation has taken place in the intake and registration procedure in reception centres.
 There is a basic database of residents in place, which is updated on a daily basis.

 However, measures to prevent sexual and gender-based violence (SGBV) are not sufficient to properly guarantee the safety and security of the population in the centres.
-Except for Vrazhdebna shelter in Sofia, the security of asylum seekers accommodated in reception centres is not fully guaranteed, but least in the case of those accommodated in Voenna Rampa shelter.
-Asylum seekers from this centre report that during night hours outsiders have access to dormitories without any major obstacles, leading to alcohol consumption, gambling, drug distribution and other illicit trades or disturbances.
+Except for Vrazhdebna shelter in Sofia, the security of asylum seekers accommodated in reception centres is not fully guaranteed.
 Verbal and physical abuse, attacks and robbery committed against asylum seekers in the surroundings of Voenna Rampa shelter, usually not investigated or punished, escalated in 2017 to an extent to provoke a joint letter by numerous non-governmental organisations, requesting the Sofia Police Directorate to step in and take effective preventive and investigative measures as prescribed by the law.
-No response or measures have been announced by the police in this respect and the situation did not improve in 2019.
+No response or measures have been announced by the police in this respect and the situation did not improve in 2020.

 The law does not limit the length of asylum seekers’ stay in a reception centre.
 Asylum seekers can remain in reception centres pending the appeal procedure against a negative decision.
-In December 2019, the SAR reported to have its reception occupancy at 9%, i.e. 461 occupants out of 5,190 available places, compared to 542 occupants at the end of 2018 and 977 occupants in the end of 2017.
+In December 2020, the SAR reported to have its reception occupancy at 25%, i.e. 1,032 occupants out of 5,160 available places, compared to 461 occupants at the end of 2019, 542 occupants at the end of 2018 and 977 occupants in the end of 2017.

 Caritas, Bulgarian Helsinki Committee, Council of Refugee Women, Nadya Centre, Cooperation for Voluntary Service and Lumos Foundation, Letter to the Ministry of Interior, Sofia Regional Police Directorate, 22 December 2017.